Self-supervised learning with rotation-invariant kernels: Method description

-where batches $I$ are drawn at random with a prescribed batch size, and the loss function $\ell$ is a weighted sum involving an alignment term $\ell_a$ and a uniformity term $\ell_u$, in the spirit of \cite{wang_understanding_2020}:
+where batches $I$ are drawn at random with a prescribed batch size, and the loss $\ell$ is a weighted sum involving an alignment term $\ell_a$ and a uniformity term $\ell_u$, in the spirit of AUH: